JONSASSE/432-2018/slides/class24/README.md

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class24) are now posted.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class24) will be posted as soon as they are available.

 Today's class will begin with discussion of two more animated data visualizations, and then we'll discuss methods for exploring time-to-event / survival data with Cox proportional hazards regression models.
-Chapter 22 of the [Course Notes](https://thomaselove.github.io/432-notes/) is available.
-It describes the main ideas behind Cox proportional hazards regression models incorporating covariates that do not change over time.
-We will discuss this material starting today, and (I expect) continuing into Class 25.
+Chapters 22 and 23 of the [Course Notes](https://thomaselove.github.io/432-notes/) describe the main ideas behind Cox proportional hazards regression models incorporating covariates that do not change over time.

 Links to the visualizations we'll discuss today: